Last updated on July 2, 2023 by Wandering our World

 As such there are campsites throughout the Pyrenees, covering all budgets.
 Many lie close to the most popular hiking trails too, allowing walkers to enjoy the mountains knowing they can have a well-deserved hot shower at the end of the day!

 For serious walkers, the best way to work out which campsite to use is probably to determine the route you wish to walk or hike.
 Once you have your route, mark out any settlements.
 It’s highly likely they will have at least one campsite near by.
 A quick Google search will do the rest.

-If your hike doesn’t take you near a town – don’t worry!
-Wild camping is mostly allowed here but there are some rules you must be aware of.
+But if your hike doesn’t take you near a town – don’t worry!
+Wild camping is mostly tolerated here although there are some rules you must be aware of.
 More on that later.

 You can also pitch your tent near these huts as well.
 If the hut is manned, expect to pay 3-5 euros to pitch your tent.
-The huts are usually close to water sources too, so a good place to top up.
+The huts are usually close to water sources too, so a good place to top up your supplies.

-If you’re not a serious walker, and are just looking for great campsite suggestions for where to base yourself as you enjoy the Pyrenees, our favorites are below!
+If you’re not a serious walker, and are just looking for great Pyrenees campsite suggestions for where to base yourself as you enjoy this spectacular part of the world, check out some of favourites below!